 Injury: Chickens love to roost as high as possible.
 Sometimes, when jumping down they can injure their legs.
 Or sometimes, chickens will step on other chickens causing too much pressure on their legs and they will injure a tendon.
 If you suspect this, I’d recommend veterinary care.
 There are things they can do to help relieve the pain and suggest ways to help your chicken rest.
 For example, separating them for a time, so they have time to heal up.

 Sick Chickens: Chickens are like little garbage disposals.
 They will literally eat almost anything!
-That doesn’t mean they should eat everything.
-I wrote this blog to help us understand what it is okay to feed your chickens and what you should avoid.
+That doesn’t mean they should.
+Learn about what foods you shouldn't feed your chickens and what is safe.
 Moldy scraps, dirty water and foods they shouldn’t eat can all cause weight loss, depression, poor motor function and dehydration.
 If you’re going to have chickens, please make sure you take the time to care for them properly as well as educate yourself on what is safe for them to consume.

 I have a few chickens with feathered feet.
 You have to get a little closer look on these girls because of the feathers covering a large portion of their legs and feet!